 When a friend asked me this question, my straightforward answer was yes.
 It was one of the few things that I learned when I started my online business in 2014 and I didn’t think that it was an exception.
 I know that the technicalities of setting a website and optimizing for the search engines can be a steep learning curve for some people.

 So, do you actually need a website for affiliate marketing?
-Here’s my personal view regarding this matter.
+Here are some of my personal views.

 Is It a Legal Requirement?

 After hours of researching, from Wikipedia to the Federal Trade Commission (FTC) Guides, I actually can’t find a single legal statement that reads or suggests that you MUST have a website in order to become an affiliate marketer.
-Also, there is no fixed standards to abide to (not that I know of); only a ton of guides and advise coming from experienced marketers.
+Besides that, there are no fixed standards to abide by (not that I know of); only a ton of guides and advise coming from experienced marketers.